 1. The minimum front setback from the property line for any residential structure shall be ten feet.
-Garages shall be setback a minimum of 20 feet from the front property line and shall not be in front of the front door more than 2 feet.
+Garages shall be setback a minimum of 20 feet from the front property line.

 2. Wherever buildings are separated, a minimum distance of ten feet shall be maintained between such buildings.
 Within the site, building setbacks and separation shall be established as part of the preliminary development plan approval by the reviewing and approval bodies of the city and shall be sufficient to promote a functional, attractive, and compatible development.